 fulfil your pre-court obligations

-the pre-action® ADR® service is the most effective tool available to litigants in person today, the service carries you through making your court claim, the entire process from letter before action, letter of claim, notice of intent, pre-court preparation, the court process and where needed post-judgment enforcement, for a fixed fee of £45.00+VAT
+the pre-action® ADR® service is the most effective tool available to litigants in person today, the service carries you through making your court claim, the entire process from letter before action, letter of claim, notice of intent, pre-court preparation, the court process and where needed post-judgment enforcement, for the fixed LiP cost starting at £50

 What am I obliged to do pre-court, before commencing action?